Omeprazole for Acid Reflux

 • antibiotics like rifampicin

-• blood thinning medicines like clopidogrel and warfarin
+• blood thinning medications like clopidogrel and warfarin

 Tell your doctor about any medication you are taking before starting your treatment with omeprazole.